What is therapy? What can I expect?

 I'm older than 18, but still use my parents' insurance.
 What do I need to know about privacy?

 I'm under 18.
-Will the psychologist tell my parents what we talk about?
+Will the therapist tell my parents what we talk about?

 Therapists want you to feel comfortable sharing your feelings and are careful to respect your privacy.
 Often, at the first therapy visit, the therapist will sit down with you and your parent/guardian(s) to discuss ground rules for privacy.
 That way both you and your parent/guardian(s) know exactly what types of information the psychologist might share, and what he or she will keep private.
 For example, it is common for parents to agree to be informed only if their minor child is engaged in risky activities.
 Remember, the goal is to keep you safe and healthy.